Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

  - hobbies: This field is a list of 3 hobbies randomly selected from a list.
 It never changes.

 Here, a variation of the third scenario exists.
 In this variation, the JSON object is not mapped to individual fields within the Lightstreamer item by the Lightstreamer Kafka Connector.
-Instead, it's mapped as a single string value.
+Instead, it's mapped as a string value into a single field.
 Unfortunately, Lightstreamer's delta delivery mechanism, which transmits only changed fields, cannot be used in this situation.
-However, similar optimization benefits can be achieved by leveraging available diff algorithms like `Json patch`; it applies a sequence of operations to modify a JSON document, enabling partial updates and leveraging human-readable syntax.
+However, similar optimization benefits can be achieved by leveraging on the field one of the available diff algorithms like `Json Patch`.
+The `JSON Patch` algorithm  allows for efficient data transmission by sending only the changes (patches) made to a JSON document instead of the entire document.
+This significantly reduces bandwidth usage when updating JSON messages.
 This approach is particularly useful for very complex structures that are difficult to map statically or when the client application needs the entire JSON object for specific reasons.

 These scenarios demonstrate how key-based filtering and selective field transmission can enhance the scalability, efficiency, and responsiveness of data distribution in real-time streaming applications.

-Few headlines emerged form the tests:

- __Key-based Filtering:__ By including a key value in each message sent to Kafka, Lightstreamer clients can subscribe to specific items associated with particular keys.
-This allows clients to receive only the messages relevant to their subscribed keys, reducing network bandwidth usage and processing overhead.

- __Efficient Message Processing:__ Compared to a traditional approach with generic Kafka clients where all messages from a topic are sent to all connected clients, forcing each client to filter them based on a key, the Lightstreamer Kafka Connector operates differently.
-It acts as a single client for the Kafka broker, receiving each message only once.
-The connector then efficiently distributes messages to relevant clients based on their specific requests, resulting in more efficient message handling and reduced latency.

- __JSON Serialization with Key:__ Serializing JSON messages in Kafka with associated keys enables more granular data distribution and processing.

- __Dynamic Data Updates:__ In real-world scenarios where JSON data structures contain numerous fields, transmitting only the changed fields allows for dynamic updates to be efficiently propagated to clients without unnecessary data overhead.

- __Selective Field Transmission:__ In addition, the Lightstreamer client can further optimize bandwidth usage by subscribing to only a subset of the available fields, selecting only those actually required for its operations.
-This approach would result in additional resources savings.

 ## Test Methodology